Another Word For DIFFICULT_SITUATION

 silver lining

-Noun : (figurative) A good aspect of a mostly bad event.
+Noun : (figurative) A favorable aspect or prospect of a mostly unfavorable event or situation.

 sticky wicket